JosephiusX/Algorithms-Data-Structures/README.md

             -It's a stack data structure - we'll talk about that later!
             -Any time a function is invoked it is p.aced (pushed) on top of the call stack -When JavaScript sees the return keyword or when the function ends, the compiler will remove (pop)

+im used t functions being published on the call stack and popped off when they are done

+when we write recursive functions, we keep pushing new functions onto the call stack!

+## 43. Our First Recursive Function

+## 44. Our Second Recursive Function

+## 45. Writing Fractional Recursively

+## 46. Writing Factorial Recursively